-- ii.
+ii.
 Describe how provider training is evaluated for effectiveness: Individuals who take the Pro-Solutions orientations and/or Health and Safety Pre-service are able to provide an evaluation of these courses, which enables ABC Quality to make adjustments as needed to meet the provider's needs.
 After the ABC Quality webinars participants are given an opportunity to provide an evaluation to ensure the topic meets their needs.
 The ABC Quality Town-Hall series also serves as a platform for programs to get their questions answered.
 Participants are asked to provide their questions regarding the topic area prior to the meeting.
 At the end of the meeting participants are asked to complete an evaluation, to continue to provide better service and effectiveness in our training methods.
-The effectiveness of the trainings are evident when the Quality Assessors determine that the providers are in compliance with CCDF program requirements.
-The assessments will show there is an increase in the child care provider's compliance with policies and procedures which result in fewer areas of non-compliance and less audit findings. - iii.
-Describe how the Lead Agency uses program integrity data (e.g., error rate results, risk assessment data) to inform ongoing provider training needs: If internal audits identify audit findings on a child care provider, the Child Care Scholarship staff review policies and procedures with the child care provider to ensure targeted training around any issues identified.
-These findings are also used to inform topics discussed in Town Hall webinars with child care providers, state level conference training sessions as well as technical assistance sessions with the child care provider.
+The effectiveness of the trainings are evident when there is an increase in the child care provider compliance with policies and procedures which result in less errors and less audit findings.